scrum-for-developers/worblehat/README.md

 ### Acceptance Tests

-1. Unit tests are run with `./mvnw verify`.
+1. Acceptance tests are run by activating the required profile `./mvnw -P runITs verify`.

    Note: The `verify` lifecycle is executed before `install`.
-If you want to skip acceptance tests, consider to:
-   * run up to lifecycle phase `package`
-   * skip integration tests with `./mvnw -DskipITs install`
+Integration tests are only included, if the `runITs` profile is activated.
 1. The [maven-failsafe-plugin](https://maven.apache.org/surefire/maven-failsafe-plugin) includes
  [all these tests](https://maven.apache.org/surefire/maven-failsafe-plugin/integration-test-mojo.html#includes) by default:
  ```